Table of Contents

 When is It Best to Get My Female Cat Spayed?

-If you decide your cat won’t be having kittens then you can book an appointment with your vet for spaying when your cat is two to four months of age.
+If you decide your cat won’t have kittens, then you can book an appointment with your vet for spaying when your cat is two to four months of age.
+However, it is never too late to neuter a cat!
+If you have let your cat have one litter of kittens and then decide against more, spaying is still a viable option.

-After being spayed your lovely cat won’t be going into heat and chasing tom cats all around the neighborhood.
-You won’t need to worry about her getting pregnant and the loud wailing during heat won’t be echoing throughout the neighborhood.
-It will be more peaceful all around.
+- Improves Bad Behaviors: After being spayed, your lovely cat won’t be going into heat and chasing tom cats all around the neighborhood.
+The loud wailing during heat won’t echo throughout the neighborhood, and spaying is a great way to stop a cat from spraying indoors.
+It will be more peaceful all around, and many destructive behaviors disappear.

-The cost of spaying depends on where you live but is on average around $100.
-Some local authorities have programs to help fund or off-set costs to encourage pet owners to neuter or spay their pets.
-This is done in an attempt to reduce numbers of unwanted animals dumped or taken to shelters.
+However, some local authorities have programs to help fund or offset costs to encourage pet owners to neuter or spay their pets.
+This is done in an attempt to reduce the number of unwanted animals dumped or taken to shelters.
 Also, it supports kind people who rescue stray animals that have been abused or abandoned.

 How to Tell if Your Cat is Pregnant?